In the beginning there were two mates with a cause

 Our vineyards are unique, remnant plantings that have mostly survived urban expansion and the pursuit of other agricultural profits.
 They also escaped the vine pull schemes that were popular during the 1980s.
 These government sponsored schemes saw old, low yielding vines uprooted with the help of subsidies and replaced by cash crops of vegetables and wheat.

-Longhop wines are rich, generous and full of flavour.
+Distinct regional wines that are rich, generous and full of flavour.

 What's in a name?